 - Lower levels of stress hormones.

-“Social connectedness is one of the core tenets of the Blue Zones’ Power 9,” says Sian Cotton, Ph.D., director of Integrative Medicine at UC Health.
+“Social connectedness is one of the core tenets of the Blue Zones’ Power 9,” says Sian Cotton, Ph.D., director of Integrative Health at UC Health.
 “Along with routine downregulating of our nervous system, eating a mostly plant-based diet, having a sense of purpose and moving naturally throughout the day, social connectivity is associated with Blue Zones, areas of the world where people live the longest and healthiest lives.”

 Studies show that friendships and social connections provide intellectual stimulation and emotional support through hardships.
 Stress and isolation can be particularly challenging, especially in times of social distancing.
 People who provide you with a sense of belonging, love or value can be buffers against stress.
 Be mindful of the company that you keep and not to self-isolate—both of these can increase your stress and lead to overall poor health.